EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.struct.md

 ### tools.struct.structcon

 Concatenate two structures into one.
 Package: Util.struct Description: Concatenate two structures into one.
-Example: S1.A S1.B, and S2.A, S2.B:
+Example: S1.A S1.B, and S2.A, S2.B: S=structcon(S1,S2,1); will return a structure S,